naveen-sekhar/Placement_Materials/Sysnet/README.md

 **Master networking fundamentals cold, be able to walk through a phishing and a brute-force investigation step by step, know Windows event IDs and what a SIEM does, be able to name SYSNET's ADAM model in your "Why SYSNET" answer, and say an unhesitating yes to 24x7 shifts.** SYSNET's reported interview difficulty is 2.7 out of 5 and its candidates consistently say communication matters as much as technical depth — so clarity beats cleverness.
 Explain simple things well.

 **Good luck. 🛡️**

----

-*Compiled 15 September 2026.
-Sources are dated where possible; interview reports from 2021–2022 are explicitly flagged as historical.
-Verify current details against your TPO's official drive communication.*